scikit-hep/awkward/docs-sphinx/reference/ak.layout.BitMaskedArray.rst

 ak.layout.BitMaskedArray
 ------------------------

-Like :doc:`ak.layout.ByteMaskedArray`, BitMaskedArray implements an :doc:`ak.types.OptionType` with two arrays, ``mask`` and ``content``.
+Like :class:`ak.layout.ByteMaskedArray`, BitMaskedArray implements an :doc:`ak.types.OptionType` with two arrays, ``mask`` and ``content``.
 However, the boolean ``mask`` values are packed into a bitmap.